tlively/learn-gfx-hal/book/src/09_depth_buffer.md

 Remember how I said that the depth buffer uses "a test"?
 Well we get limited control over what test operation to use.
-In this case, we're saying that if the new fragment's depth value is less than or equal to the old depth value we write the new fragment into the depth and color image.
+In this case, we're saying that if the new fragment's depth value is less than or equal to the old depth value (aka, if the new fragment is closer or as close as the previous one) we write the new fragment's data into the depth image and color image.

 ## Update the drawing